frankstevens1/fb-data/README.md

 # fb-data

+fb-data is tool to schedule periodic scarping of football game statistics.
+The sites from which fb-data scrapes the data are not made public in this repository, therefore the script will not work unless you obtain those URLs.
+Upon request, I will consider providing them.

 ## Setup

 This guide covers setup on Windows 10 with WSL and on an EC2 instance on AWS.
 Choose the desired setup: